artpieti/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 5. Loaded source variable names and activity labels
 6. Selected the required features (the mean and standard deviation variables)
 7. Merged "subject, "X" and "y" data tables into one data table
-8. Wrote the first tidy data set into "tidy_data.txt" file
-9. Created another data table for the averages of each variable using the data.table package
+8. Created a new data table for the averages of each variable using the data.table package
-10. Wrote the second tidy data set into "avgtidy_data" file
+9. Wrote the final tidy data set into "avgtidy_data.txt" file

 ##Variables